opensearch-project/documentation-website/_opensearch/rest-api/cat/cat-cluster_manager.md

 Parameter | Type | Description
 :--- | :--- | :---
-cluster_manager_timeout | Time | The amount of time to wait for a connection to the cluster manager node.
+master_timeout | Time | The amount of time to wait for a connection to the cluster manager node.
 Default is 30 seconds.

 ## Response